laurakond/Stitch-Art-Guides-pp4/README.md

     <summary>Sign Out</summary>

 - When the user wishes to leave the account the logout button enables a confirmation page ensuring that the user is informed of their actions.
-    - Upon successfull logout, a confirmation message is displayed at the top of the page.
+    - Upon successful logout, a confirmation message is displayed at the top of the page.

     ![logout](documentation/images/features/logout-page.jpg)
 </details>